pavel-odintsov/fastnetmon/README.md

 fastnetmon
 ===========

-FastNetMon - High Performance Network Load Analyzer with PCAP/ULOG2 support.
-But I recommends only PF_RING variant because other variants is so slow and use big amount of CPU and produce big packetloss.
+FastNetMon - High Performance Network DDoS and Load Analyzer with PCAP/ULOG2/PF_RING support.
+But I recommends only PF_RING variant because other variants is so slow and use big amount of CPU and expected big packetloss.

 What we do?
 We can detect hosts in OUR network with big amount of packets per second (30 000 pps in standard configuration) incoming or outgoing from certain host.
 And we can call external bash script which can send notify, switch off server or blackhole this client.

 Why you write it?
-Because we can't find any software for solving this problem not in proprietary world not in open source.
-NetFlow based solutions is so slow and can't react on atatck with fast speed.
+Because we can't find any software for solving this problem not in proprietary world not in open sourcу.
+NetFlow based solutions is so slow and can't react on atatck with acceptable speed.

 At now we start usage of C++11 and you can build this programm only on Debian 7 Wheezy, CentOS 6 has so old g++ compiler and can't compile it (but with CentOS 7 everything will be fine but it's not released yet).